Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 | Application method | Online/intermediary | Branch visit required |

 Rates and collateral ranges are indicative.
-Your terms will depend on your specific financial situation and the provider's assessment.
+Your terms depend on your specific financial situation and the provider's assessment.

 Decision Framework: Which Should You Choose?